oscarvargash/cirm_24/day_1/README.md

 Do the sequence numbers match your calculations with grep?

-Relatively which files have with low quality based on "Per base sequence quality"?

 > Remove your flag if you are good to continue ![](img/green.jpeg)

 Congrats, you have succesfully finish the introduction to bash tutorial !!!!!